Daman2461/code-coach/README.md

 ## 🎉 **Ready for Users**

-CP Coach MCP is **production-ready** and provides immediate value to anyone in the competitive programming community.
+code Coach Mcode is **production-ready** and provides immediate value to anyone in the competitive programming community.
 The combination of intelligent analysis, entertainment value, and practical utility makes it a standout hackathon submission.

 **Try it now and get roasted based on your actual coding skills!** 🔥